lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

    It is useful when you trying to create a model service using runtime variant. some runtime variant needs certain environment variable setting before execution.

-Before creating model service, Backend.AI supports validation feature to check whether execution is available or not(due to any errors during execution).
+Before creating model service, GPU Platform supports validation feature to check whether execution is available or not(due to any errors during execution).
 By clicking the 'Validate' button at the bottom-left of the service launcher, a new popup for listening to validation events will pop up.
 In the popup modal,